bitnami/containers/containers/nginx/README.md

 ## Full configuration

 This container looks for configuration in `/bitnami/nginx/conf`.
-You can mount a volume there with your own configuration, or the default configuration will be copied to your volume if it is empty.
+You can mount a directory there with your own configuration, or the default configuration will be copied to your directory if it is empty.

 ### Step 1: Run the nginx image

-Run the nginx image, mounting a volume from your host.
+Run the nginx image, mounting a directory from your host.

 ```bash
 docker run --name nginx -v /path/to/nginx/conf:/bitnami/nginx/conf bitnami/nginx